Jalle19/xbmc-video-server/README.md

 Proxy Location
 --------------

 The "Proxy Location" setting is a bit more exotic.
-Without it, all requests to the XBMC API (including the URLs to your movies and TV shows) are in the form of http://user:pass@hostname:port/vfs/pathtomovie.mkv, which means in order to use the application over the Internet you'd have to forward the right port to the machine running XBMC.
+Without it, all requests to the XBMC API (including the URLs to your movies and TV shows) are in the form of `http://user:pass@hostname:port/vfs/pathtomovie.mkv`.
+This means that in order to use the application over the Internet you'd have to forward the right port (usually 8080) to the machine running XBMC in addition to forwarding port 80 to the machine running XBMC Video Server.
 It also means you'd be exposing the XBMC API credentials to anyone using your application.

-To avoid this we can tell Apache to forward requests on `/xbmc-vfs` to `http://user:pass@hostname:port/vfs`, this way your API credentials won't leak through the media URLs.
+To avoid this we can tell Apache (the actual web server) to forward requests on a particular location (`/xbmc-vfs` in these examples) to `http://user:pass@hostname:port/vfs`.
+This way your API credentials won't leak through the media URLs.

 ### Example

 Let's say you have installed XBMC Video Server on one machine, and XBMC is running on a different machine:

 http://xbmc-video-server.example.com/xbmc-video-server/
 http://xbmc.example.com:8080/

-What we want to do is map e.g. `/xbmc-vfs` to `http://xbmc.example.com:8080/vfs`, this way you don't have to forward the 8080 port to the computer running XBMC and we avoid exposing the XBMC API to the Internet.
+What we want to do is map forward requests on `http://xbmc-video-server.example.com/xbmc-vfs` to `http://xbmc.example.com:8080/vfs`.

-### Configuring a reverse proxy
+### Configuring a reverse proxy (Linux)

-To make this work you have to configure your web server to provide a reverse proxy.
-To do this, open the file `/etc/apache2/sites-available/default` (`/etc/apache2/sites-available/000-default.conf` on newer Ubuntu versions) and add the following inside the `<VirtualHost *:80>` block:
+1. Open the file `/etc/apache2/sites-available/default` (`/etc/apache2/sites-available/000-default.conf` on newer Ubuntu versions) and add the following inside the `<VirtualHost *:80>` block:

 ```
 	AllowEncodedSlashes On